Who we are

 An illustration of purple and green cancer cells

-Our clinical laboratories utilize Parsortix technology in combination with both standardized and custom assays for the analysis of epithelial and mesenchymal CTCs for biopharmaceutical and translational researchers
+Our clinical laboratories utilise Parsortix technology in combination with both standardised and custom assays for the analysis of epithelial and mesenchymal CTCs for biopharmaceutical and translational researchers

 These assays have the potential to provide clinicians with up-to-date, clinically actionable insight into a patient’s cancer, and may result in improved clinical outcomes for those individuals